 “Michel Foucault and Digger Biopolitics,” SEL: Studies in English Literature 1500-1900 58.1 (2018): 169-192.

-“Milton’s Sublime Judaism and Hegel’s Religion der Erhabenheit: The Ends of Typology and the Impossibility of Christianity,” Milton’s Modernities: Poetry, Philosophy, and History from the Seventeenth Century to the Present, ed.
+“Milton’s Sublime Judaism and Hegel’s Religion der Erhabenheit: The Ends of Typology and the Impossibility of Christianity,” in Milton’s Modernities: Poetry, Philosophy, and History from the Seventeenth Century to the Present, ed.
 Feisal G. Mohamed and Patrick Fadely (Northwestern University Press, 2017), 199-239.

 “Paul’s Euripides, Greek tragedy and Hebrew antiquity in Paradise Regain’d,” The Seventeenth Century 31.2 (2016): 191-213.
 [Reprinted in Milton, Drama, and Greek Texts, ed.
 Tania Demetriou and Tanya Pollard (Routledge, 2017)]

-“Grotius Among the Dagonists: Joost van den Vondel’s Samson, of Heilige Wraeck, Revenge and the Ius Gentium,” Politics and Aesthetics in European Baroque Tragedy, ed.
+“Grotius Among the Dagonists: Joost van den Vondel’s Samson, of Heilige Wraeck, Revenge and the Ius Gentium,” in Politics and Aesthetics in European Baroque Tragedy, ed.
 Jan Bloemendal and Nigel Smith (Brill, 2016), 75-102.

 “Geeraardt Brandt, Dutch Tolerance, and the Reformation of the Reformation,” Journal of Medieval and Early Modern Studies 46.3 (2016): 485-511.